ksandile/dbInStoreForumBackend/README.md

 http://127.0.0.1:8000/

-Step 2 – Open Second Command Prompt then one by one run these command:
+Step 2 – Open Second Command Prompt then one by one run these commands:

-cd dbInStoreForumBackend
+cd frontend

 venv\Scripts\activate

-cd frontend

 npm start